cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Modules

-modules are denoted similarly to modules except that instead of using `let`, `mod` is used instead.
+modules are denoted similarly to functions except that instead of using `let`, `mod` is used instead.

-And instead of the body being an expression, the body is zero or more top level declarations before `end` is found
+Instead of an expression, the body consists of zero or more top-level declarations followed by `end`.

 ``` {.haskell}
 -- example defining a module